 7.2.
 Additional Publication of Registration Data.

 7.2.1.
 As soon as commercially reasonable, Registrar MUST provide the opportunity for the Registered Name Holder to provide its Consent to publish the additional contact information outlined in Section 2.3 of Appendix A for the Registered Name Holder.

+NCSG Comment: Since this is a data processing obligation required by ICANN, ICANN should develop the consent language.

 7.2.2.
 Registrar MAY provide the opportunity for other contacts to provide Consent to publish additional contact information outlined in Section 2.4 of Appendix A.

+NCSG Comment: Since this is a data processing obligation required by ICANN, ICANN should develop the consent language.

 7.2.3.
 Where such Consent is sought, the request for Consent SHALL be presented in a manner which is clearly distinguishable from other matters (including other Personal Data Processed based on a legitimate